-Every color has a meaning or mood.
-Green is known as the color of abundance and life.
-Growing grass, leaves, and verdant hills reflect the energy of life.
-The energy and association of living things, makes the careful choosing the right green for your home essential.
-Restful greens are wonderful for bedrooms, while energized greens are perfect for socializing.
+Every color has a meaning or mood assigned to it by popular culture.
+Green is known as the color of abundance and life—after all, grass, leaves, and verdant plants reflect the energy of life.
+This means that you must be careful when selecting the right shade of green for decorating your home.
+Restful greens are wonderful for bedrooms, while energized greens are perfect for socializing areas.

 Is Green a Warm or Cool Color?

-With a warm and cool pedigree, green can go either direction on the temperature scale.
+Knowing the basics of warm versus cool colors is going to make all of your color choices easier as you select a fabric, furniture, and paint.
+With both warm and cool shades, green can go either direction on the temperature scale.
 A pure green is generally considered cool if the blue and yellow are equally balanced.
-The green you see on a color wheel is that perfectly balanced green.
-But, it’s also a green that is more suited for business logos, toys, and garden plastics.
-Seeing the nuances of warm versus cool greens is the secret to choosing the right green.
-Knowing the basics of warm versus cool colors is going to make all of your color choices easier as you select fabric, furniture, and paint.
+The green you see on a color wheel is that perfectly balanced green that's best-suited for business logos, toys, and garden plastics.

 In the architectural paint industry, greens are expressed using RGB (red, green, blue) values.
-If you view the RGB value of a green paint color, you can get a hint of warm versus cool by the ratio of (R) to (B) in the formula.
-A green paint color like Sherwin Williams Aloe is a cool green, as the (B) blue value is slightly larger than the (R) number in the RGB value description on the color detail page.
-The architectural paint industry also uses color descriptions which identify some greens as yellow-greens.
+If you view the RGB value of a green paint color, you can understand whether it's warm or cool by looking at the ratio of (R) to (B) in the formula.
+A green paint color like Sherwin-Williams Aloe is a cool green, as the (B) blue value is slightly larger than the (R) number in the RGB value description on the color detail page.
+The architectural paint industry also uses color descriptions to identify some greens as "yellow-greens."
 These are considered warm greens, while the blue-greens are considered cool.

-Cool greens have a few color personalities.
-A sage green, which is muted with gray, is one of the most popular greens in decorating and is often referred to as a neutral.
-Sage green and other gray-greens can take some trial and error to get the right color because of blue undertones that may be present.
-A blue undertone may only become apparent once you’ve added sage green near a warm colored item in the room.
-Medium to light wood cabinets and furniture are often the foils of blueish sage green, because of the juxtaposition of blue and yellow on the color wheel.
+Sage green shades, which are muted with gray tones, are one of the most popular greens in decorating and is often considered a neutral color in decorating.
+Sage green and other gray-greens can take some trial and error to get the right color because of blue undertones that may be present but only becomes apparent once you’ve added sage green near a warm colored item in the room.
+Medium to light wood cabinets and furniture are often the foils of blueish sage green because of the juxtaposition of blue and yellow on the color wheel.
 A warm green might be a better choice if your sage green feels cold next to the existing colors in the room.

-Green-blue or aqua can also be considered cool greens.
-These fresh and fun colors are much more straightforward to the eye than sage green.
-Though they are more vibrant than sage green, they can also be soothing and relaxing colors.
-Without the mysterious gray tones, it’s much easier to choose the right color.
-Aqua is a surprisingly versatile color that transcends beachy decor, into contemporary color schemes with ease.
+Green-blue or aqua can also be considered cool-toned greens.
+These fresh and fun colors are more vibrant than sage green but can also be soothing.
+Aqua is a surprisingly versatile color that transcends beachy decor into contemporary color schemes with ease.

-When you see the term ‘warm green’ what it really means is yellow-green.
-Apple green, chartreuse, wasabi, are all popular warm greens in decorating today.
-Warm greens can bet muted or clear and crisp.
+When you see the term "warm green," what it really means is yellow-green.
+Apple green, chartreuse, and wasabi are all popular warm greens in decorating today.
+Warm greens can be muted or clear and crisp.

 A contemporary color scheme with dark woods and other deep colors works well with a muted olive or wasabi green.
 A vibrant yellow-green is fun in a vintage palette, with pops of pink and yellow, or even red.
 Sampling a vivid warm green in a room is essential, as this lively color can overwhelm in big doses.
-This makes warm green a perfect accent color.
+However, a warm-toned green a perfect accent color.